sonamsinha/front-enddev_udacity/Feed_Reader_Testing/README.md

 ### Tests
 ##### RSS Feeds:
-  1. All feeds are defined in allFeeds
+  1. All feeds are defined in allFeeds.
-  2. All feeds URL are defined and contains content
+  2. All feeds URL are defined and contains the content.
-  3. All feeds name are defined and contain content
+  3. All feeds name are defined and contains the content.

 ##### Menu:
   1. Menu is hidden on page load